 For beginners applying this to your work: instead of pushing the shoulder of the second side into the turn (which often spoils the balance by sending too much weight in one direction) reach out of the arm on the supporting side to make and maintain a muscular connection between the upper and lower body, as well as keep your weight off the heel.
 Once you've learned to pirouette with the arms in second position—like a birds wings energetically soaring—you can start moving the arms to other positions.

-Eventually, to increase speed for multiple turns one can practice pulling the arms in, which decreases the moment of inertia and increases velocity (as one goes down the other goes up to conserve angular momentum).
+Eventually, to increase speed for multiple turns one can practice pulling the arms in closer to the axis, which decreases the moment of inertia and increases velocity (as one goes down the other goes up to conserve angular momentum).
 This action, however, is a trick for increasing speed after you've already set a turn in motion, not the the technique for starting the turn.

 Sara Mearns performing Walpurgisnacht.
 Movement with opposition creates equilibrium.